 If you are considering moving on to this next phase of your life, you may have some questions about how you are going to fund senior living.
-There are many financial resources our residents tap on to fund life in our retirement community, some of which may be available to you as well.
+There are many financial resources our residents tap on to fund life in our senior living community, some of which may be available to you as well.
 Read on to find out your options in this handy guide!

-Non-Subsidized Sources of Funding
+Non-Subsidized Sources of Funding for Senior Living

 Under non-subsidized funding, you will have your retirement savings and other assets to tap into.
 Below are some common sources of funding that may be available to you: